Dealing with lawyers

 Barristers' fees as disbursements

 Barristers' fees can be a significant cost in any court case.
 Barristers may charge a fixed fee for their services, but generally charge different hourly, daily or half-day rates, depending on the type of work (see Barristers' fees ).
 The barrister charges the solicitor for their services and the solicitor passes the cost on to the client as a disbursement.
 The solicitor is responsible for paying the barrister's fee, so they usually want their client to pay some money in advance.
 Any money paid in advance is put into the solicitor's trust account and a trust account receipt must be issued to the client if the client requests one.
 A client who wants a particular barrister to handle their case or to place a limit on the fees payable to a barrister must inform their solicitor.
-Otherwise, the solicitor will choose the barrister and often that choice is based on who is available at the time and their experience.
+Otherwise, the solicitor will choose the barrister and often that choice is often based on who is available at the time and their experience.

 The solicitor's bill